nathanhoad/godot_dialogue_manager/docs/Example_Balloons.md

 You can find them in the [/examples](../examples) directory.

+_**NOTE**: The first time you open this project in Godot 4 you'll need to save and then restart Godot (possibly twice) in order to try out the examples.
+There appears to be an issue with Godot when it initially creates the `.godot` cache folder._

 Example scenes include:

 - A portrait balloon showing character potraits and typing noises.
 This also shows using a low res balloon if the viewport is set to lower than 400px.